OpenUpSA/ansible-config/README.md

 ### Run an arbitrary command on just the dokkus

-Run the following, note we're using `dokkus` referring to the group in `hosts`, and not `all` this time.
+Run the following, note we're using `dokkus` referring to the group in `hosts.yml`, and not `all` this time.

 ```
-ansible dokkus -i hosts -u ubuntu -a "echo hello"
+ansible dokkus -i hosts.yml -u ubuntu -a "echo hello"
 ```

 The output should look something like